 Download complete Peru hiking packing list

 There are two different seasons in Cusco; rainy and warm season and dry and cold season.
-Day temperatures in the region stay more or less the same throughout the year, night temperatures are about 5°C lower in dry season.
-Due to high altitude even in the warmest month it doesn’t get hot, temperature stays around 20°C. Difference between day and night temperature is quite big and nights are always chilly or even cold high in the mountains.
+Day temperatures in the region stay more or less the same throughout the year, night temperatures are about 5°C lower in the dry season.
+Due to high altitude even in the warmest month, it doesn’t get hot, the temperature stays around 20°C. The difference between day and night temperature is quite big and nights are always chilly or even cold high in the mountains.

-In Huaraz like in Cusco there are two well-determined seasons; dry and rainy season.
-In dry season between May and September chances of getting rain are very small and even if it rains it’s more of a drizzling.
-Most rainfalls happen between January and March – we wouldn’t recommend to hike during this period.
+In Huaraz like in Cusco, there are two well-determined seasons; dry and rainy season.
+In the dry season between May and September chances of getting rain are very small and even if it rains it’s more of a drizzling.
+Most rainfalls happen between January and March – we wouldn’t recommend hiking during this period.
 Hiking in shoulder season April, October – December you may be lucky and get no rain or unlucky and get wet from time to time.

 Recommended books and guidebooks